Enrise/Zabbix-AppMonitor/README.md

 ## Demo app
 The folder `demoapp` contains a [Lumen](http://lumen.laravel.com/) PHP application which showcases the output it can generate.
 The most interesting part of the code is the `app/Http/Controllers/StatusController.php`.

 This app serves as a demo on how to implement it.
 It is in no way a requirement to be able to use the Zabbix module.
+As long as your application produces the correct JSON output you can use any programming language or framework.

 ## Contributing
 Contributions to this module and its implementation are welcome!